EU 261 Compensation Simplified

 Right to reimbursement or re-routing

-In addition to compensation for your loss of time, if your delay exceeds five hours, you are entitled to a full or partial refund of your original ticket and a return flight to your point of departure, if needed.
+In addition to compensation for your loss of time, if your flight delay exceeds five hours, you are entitled to a full or partial refund of your original ticket and a return flight to your point of departure, if needed.

 Right to care